 Dr. Makogon had designed original equipment and had been conducting research on the kinetics and morphology of gas hydrates with thermodynamic and kinetic inhibitors.
 He was studying phase behavior of natural gas-water systems under high pressure and low temperature in static and dynamic conditions.
 Dr. Makogon had done the very first research hydrate formation and dissociation in pore space and prepared basic recommendations for gas production from hydrate fields.
 He was developing effective methods for the prevention and removal of large hydrate plugs in wells and pipelines.

-Dr. Makogon is a Member of the Russian Academy of Natural Science.
+Dr. Makogon was a Member of the Russian Academy of Natural Science.
 Before coming to Texas A&M University, he had already played a major role in the elimination of large hydrate plugs in pipelines in Western and Eastern Siberia, the Ukraine, Uzbekistan, Czechoslovakia, and the North Sea.
-He was Director of the Institute of Hydrocarbons and Environment from 1991-1998, and has been the first chairman of International SPE, Moscow Section from 1991-1993.
+He was Director of the Institute of Hydrocarbons and Environment from 1991-1998, and had been the first chairman of International SPE, Moscow Section from 1991-1993.